 Content, Learning Outcome and Preconditions

-The physical foundations and implementation of solid state quantum electronics has attracted broad interest in the context of the realization of quantum information processing systems.
+The application of superconducting circuits for the realization of future quantum electronics has attracted strong interest, in particular regarding the implementation of quantum information processing systems.
 Here, we address the physics of superconducting quantum circuits and show how such circuits can be implemented based on superconducting thin films and nanostructures.
-We also discuss the application of superconducting quantum circuits in the study of fundamental light-matter interaction, the realization of solid state based quantum information processing systems and in quantum simulation.
+We also discuss applications of superconducting quantum circuits in the study of fundamental light-matter interaction, the realization of quantum information processing systems and in quantum simulation.
 Finally, we consider the field of quantum communication and sensing with propagating quantum microwaves emitted from superconducting circuits.
 All these fields are nowadays intensively studied in the cutting edge collaborative research projects (e.g. EU Quantum Flagship, Excellence Cluster MCQST, Munich Quantum Valley, among others).

 - introduction to secondary quantumn effects